 We continue the series of posts about the 6 key factors for the failure of your projects.
-Last post, we talked about the Spanish Football National Team and the importance of team work in a project’s success.
+Last post we talked about football and the importance of team work in a project’s success.
 Now we go for the first item of the list: setting the goals as the first step to make a project successful.

 Why are goals important?

 - They are the foundation to make decisions in later stages of the project, at the same time that they allow to define what the boundaries of the project are.